 The social aspect of Greek Life offers students a break from the daily routine of classes and studying.
 Each chapter has its own social agenda; however, typical events include mixers, brotherhood/sisterhood events, formals, weekend retreats, alumni/ae reunions, and functions with other fraternities and sororities.
-In addition, Greek Week, Rush Week, and Faculty/Staff Wine and Cheese mixers, are just a few of the many social experiences you will have as a fraternity or sorority member.
+In addition, Greek Week, Recruitment Week, and Faculty/Staff Wine and Cheese mixers, are just a few of the many social experiences you will have as a fraternity or sorority member.
 In addition, the Greek community actively participates in a wide variety of intramural sports.

 Greek Life provides students with opportunities for leadership and problem-solving skills that are necessary in today’s society.
 Members can participate as a chapter officer or as a member of one of the committees that each chapter maintains.
 There are also opportunities for members to become actively involved in Student Government, Interfraternity Council, Panhellenic Council, and other chartered student organizations.
 In addition, there are over 60 registered student organizations at WC, all providing leadership opportunities to Greeks.
 Fraternities and sororities encourage active participation in leadership experiences.
 Members find this to be an integral part of a well-rounded education.

 Workshops are available at any time throughout the academic year and are open to any Washington College student who is interested in developing his/her leadership skills.
 Topics range from: Presentation Skills, Conflict Resolution, Public Speaking, Identifying Your Leadership Style, and many more.

 Individual/Group Consultation and Mentoring